turingschool/front-end-curriculum/lessons/module-2/making-a-game-with-canvas.md

 ```

 #### .fillStyle
-The context fillStyle property is used to change the color of the filled rectangle we draw.
+The fillStyle property is used to change the color of the filled rectangle we draw using the fillRect method.

 ```js
 ctx.fillStyle = 'green';